isagoya/astro-hananiawan-m2/src/pages/md/chapt09.md

 Provided that they asked me to make a firm promise that I would never set foot in the patient area of the facility again.
 I agreed to their request and bowed my head to them.

-"Please take care of my child."
+"Please take good care of my baby."

 Akiko was in tears on our way home.